maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

   ![Reboot after MBR](images/win-8bootcd2.png)

-- Setup will no probably see the MBR has some markings, and behave differently.
+- This time, Setup will probably see that the MBR has some markings, and behave differently.

   After confirming Windows 98 Setup (again), it will format the harddisk.
   This is done in a blink of the eye on our virtual machine.